 3.3 Identify and record the sequence of steps needed to achieve chosen effect

-3.4 Demonstrate effects to relevant production personnel, make appropriate modifications to effects and documentation as required, and rehearse with relevant items and personnel
+3.4 Demonstrate effects to required production personnel, make modifications to effects and documentation and rehearse with required items and personnel

-4.1 Check operational aspects of lighting console, lighting cues and effects, and back-up system are correctly prepared and in working order within required timeframes and according to WHS requirements
+4.1 Check operational aspects of lighting console, lighting cues and effects, and back-up system are correctly prepared according to WHS requirements

 4.2 Maintain lighting cues and effects throughout production to meet creative and technical requirements